particle-iot/docs/src/content/reference/firmware.md

 void setup()
 {
-	// listen for wifi listen events and firmware update events System.on(wifi_listen+firmware_update, handle_all_the_events);
+	// listen for Wi-Fi Listen events and Firmware Update events System.on(wifi_listen+firmware_update, handle_all_the_events);
 }
 ```